bairblog/bairblog.github.io/_posts/2019-09-30-deep-dynamics.md

 ## Acknowledgements

-This [work][9] was done at Google Brain, and the authors are Anusha Nagabandi, Kurt Konoglie, Sergey Levine, and Vikash Kumar.
+This [work][9] was done at Google Brain, and the authors are Anusha Nagabandi, Kurt Konolige, Sergey Levine, and Vikash Kumar.
 The authors would also like to thank Michael Ahn for his frequent software and hardware assistance, and Sherry Moore for her work on setting up the drivers and code for working with our ShadowHand.